CoffeeIsLife87/OpenRGB-python-FX/README.md

 * ``--colors``: An optional replacement for C1 and C2 on effects that support it when you want to use more than 2 colors.
 Usage is ``python file.py --colors "255 0 0, 0 255 0, 0 0 255"``

 * ``--speed``: Self explanitory, It is kinda hard to implement or I am lazy so it isn't in a lot of effects.
 Usage is ``python file.py --speed int`` (any number is fine but I haven't tested over 50)

+* ``--delay``: When an effect is between transitions or fades, set the number of seconds it should wait to start the next transition or fade.
+Usage is ``python file.py --delay int``

 * ``--reversed``: Reverses effects for specific devices.
 Usage is ``python file.py --reversed "example device"`` or ``python file.py --reversed "device 1 , device 2`` for multiple devices. seperate the devices by `` , ``(space comma space)